Sealy Adjustable Base Review

 If you’re wondering what a pillow tilt is, it adjusts the very top of your bed frame so your head is perfectly positioned to look towards your TV with little to zero effort.
 It’s the main feature that makes the Ergo Extend stand out from Ergo.

 The other is that Ergo has two massage zones while the Ergo Extend model has four; one more in the head and foot.
 Most people will be perfectly fine with two though, so we wouldn’t call that a major selling point for Ergo Extend.

 So is it worth the extra money to splurge for Ergo Extend for a pillow tilt and a massager with a little more vibration?
-We’ll get into the pricing details pretty shortly, but here’s a spoiler alert; Ergo Extend is over $500 more expensive than the Ergo.
+We’ll get into the pricing details pretty shortly, but here’s a spoiler alert; Ergo Extend is $900 more expensive than the Ergo.
 So if you ask us, we’d probably go for the middle-tier power base.
 Unfortunately, though, the Ease 2.0 is the most widely available of the three, and you might have trouble finding the Ergo and Ergo Extend.

 You can get the Sealy Adjustable Base in a range of sizes including twin XL, queen, king, split king, CA king, and a split CA king.
 We really appreciate how many sizes they offer, especially since it’s difficult to find a brand who makes both a standard king, standard CA king, and split options of the two.

 There isn’t any dedicated storage space beneath the Sealy Adjustable Base.
 However, the bed frame does come with adjustable legs, which you can make between 3” to 9” tall to allow for a bit of under-bed storage.